Jones on Elliott: No domestic violence evidence

 OXNARD, California -- Dallas Cowboys owner and general manager Jerry Jones backed Ezekiel Elliott as the running back awaits possible discipline for an alleged domestic violence incident last July in Columbus, Ohio.

-"I have reviewed everything, and there is absolutely nothing -- not one thing -- that had anything to do with domestic violence," Jones said at the opening news conference of training camp in Oxnard, California.
+"I have reviewed everything, and there is absolutely nothing -- not one thing -- that had anything to do with domestic violence," Jones said at the Cowboys' opening news conference at training camp in Oxnard, California.

 From the beginning, Jones has supported Elliott, who was accused by an ex-girlfriend of domestic violence.
 Elliott has proclaimed his innocence, and after the Cowboys' season ended in January, he hoped for closure.

-That might be coming soon, with the NFL finishing its investigation.
+That might be coming soon, as the NFL nears the completion of its investigation.
 ESPN's Adam Schefter reported recently that Elliott's camp is bracing for a short suspension.

-Last week, a source said that Elliott was involved in an incident at a Dallas bar that left a man with a nose injury.
+Meanwhile, a source said Elliott was involved in an incident at a Dallas bar on July 16 that left a man with a nose injury.
 Dallas police have since suspended the investigation because they have not been able to locate the victim, and no witnesses have come forward.

-Jones spoke with Elliott early last week, but coach Jason Garrett did not speak to him until Friday, when players reported to camp.
+Jones spoke with Elliott early last week, and coach Jason Garrett spoke with Elliott on Friday, when players reported to camp.

 "I think Zeke's a smart guy," Garrett said.
 "Zeke understands what we're talking about.
 Zeke understands what the standards are for our football team.
 I think he understands what he needs to do to reach those standards on and off the football field.
 We'll continue to work with him, just like we will with all our players."

 The Cowboys arrived in California after an array of issues the past few weeks.
 Linebacker Damien Wilson was arrested on July 4 on charges of assault with a deadly weapon.
-David Irving, who has already been suspended the first four games of the season because of a violation of the NFL's performance-enhancing drug policy, did not show up on reporting day Friday and is facing a fine from the team.
-Dez Bryant arrived late to the reporting day.
+Defensive lineman David Irving, who has already been suspended the first four games of the season because of a violation of the NFL's performance-enhancing drug policy, did not show up on reporting day Friday and is facing a fine from the team.
+Wide receiver Dez Bryant arrived late on reporting day.
 Rookie cornerback Jourdan Lewis is not with the team, as he has a misdemeanor domestic violence court case set for Monday.